MS affects women more often than men. The disorder is most commonly diagnosed between ages 30 to 40, but it can be seen at any age.

 Tests to diagnose MS include:

-- Blood tests to rule out other conditions that are similar to MS
+- Blood tests to check for other conditions that are similar to MS.

 Medicines are often taken long-term.
 These include: